 Payroll is what keeps business booming

 For a small business owner, payroll is a system for paying the correct amounts of money to the right people on the required dates.
 There are lots of calculations to do, deadlines to meet, and forms to fill out.
-But it’s effort well spent.
+But it's an effort well spent.
 Imagine how much busier you’d be without employees.